dogweather/forkful/content/en/python/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output is like having a conversation with your code to figure out what it's thinking.
-Programmers do it to track down gremlins causing mischief in their programs.

 ## How to:
 Plain and simple, you print stuff to see what's going on.
 Here's the classic: